ceph/ceph/doc/dev/developer_guide/tests-unit-tests.rst

 Testing - unit tests
 ====================

-Ceph has two types of tests: unit tests (also called `make check`_ tests) and integration tests.
-Strictly speaking, the `make check`_ tests are not "unit tests", but rather tests that can be run easily on a single build machine after compiling Ceph from source, whereas integration tests require packages and multi-machine clusters to run.
+Ceph has two types of tests: unit tests (also called :ref:`make check<make-check>` tests) and integration tests.
+Strictly speaking, the :ref:`make check<make-check>` tests are not "unit tests", but rather tests that can be run easily on a single build machine after compiling Ceph from source, whereas integration tests require packages and multi-machine clusters to run.

+.. _make-check:

 What does "make check" mean?
 ----------------------------

 After compiling Ceph, the code can be run through a battery of tests covering various aspects of Ceph.
-For historical reasons, this battery of tests is often referred to as `make check`_ even though the actual command used to run the tests is now ``ctest``.
+For historical reasons, this battery of tests is often referred to as :ref:`make check<make-check>` even though the actual command used to run the tests is now ``ctest``.
 For inclusion in this battery of tests, a test
 must: